A concise tutorial review of reverse osmosis and electrodialysis: Fundamentals of ion and water transport across membranes

 where we consider a single coordinate, \textit{x}.
 An extension to multiple coordinates or dimensions is straightforward.
-We can leave out here a gradient-term related to $\mu_{\text{aff},i}$ because this ion-membrane affinity will be invariant across the membrane.
-And for the same reason we also leave out the excess-term that relates to volume effects.
+We can leave out here a gradient-term related to $\overline{\mu}_{\text{aff},i}$ because this ion-membrane affinity is invariant across the membrane.
+And for the same reason we also leave out the excess-term that relates to volume effects (unless membrane compaction is a function of position).
 Thus we only have to consider a force related to diffusion, and to the electric field, i.e., electromigration.

-Frictional contributions are due to friction of the ion with other ions that have a different velocity (otherwise there is no friction), with the water, and with the membrane matrix.
-Friction with other types of ions depends on the concentration of those other species, i.e., the more of them, the more friction, but the friction with the water, and with the membrane matrix, these terms have no dependence on concentration.
+Frictional contributions are because of a friction of the ion with other ions that have a different velocity (otherwise there is no friction), with the water, and with the membrane matrix.
 We neglect ion-ion friction now --otherwise see ref.~\cite{Tedesco_2017}-- so the friction of ions is only with the water that also flows through the porous medium, and with the membrane matrix.
-Each frictional term is the product of the velocity difference and a friction factor describing friction of the ion and that other phase.
+Each frictional term is the product of a velocity difference and a friction factor.
 We then arrive at (p.~128 in ref.~\cite{Katchalsky_1965})

-where water velocity is $v\s{w}$ and we included in the last part that the velocity of the membrane is zero, $v\s{m}\!=\!0$.
+where water velocity is $J\s{w}$ and we included in the last part that the velocity of the membrane is zero, $v\s{m}\!=\!0$.
 We present here velocities as superficial velocities, per unit total membrane area.
-In a more detailed analysis we start with interstitial velocities, for instance for the water that is its velocity flowing through the space not occupied by the solutes within the pores of the membrane structure.
-In that more detailed analysis we also first set up these forces balances in the direction along the flow path of a tortuous pore, and when converting to an \textit{x}-coordinate that is directed straight across the membrane, a tortuosity factor arises in the final equations.
-These detailed steps go beyond the scope of this tutorial review, but are explained in~ ref.~\cite{Biesheuvel_Dykstra_2020}.
+A more detailed analysis is the two-fluid model (TFM) which starts at interstitial velocities, and includes pore tortuosity, and also includes how ions take up space that is is not available for water ~\cite{Biesheuvel_Dykstra_2020}.